 This overview was prepared to provide basic information on how the City provides this service, and to answer typical questions concerning sweeping operations.
 We hope you find this information useful.
-Should you have any additional questions, you may contact our Streets Operations Office at 250.561.7600.
+Should you have any additional questions, you may contact our Roads Operations Office at 250.561.7600.

 The Street Sweeping Program (Works Notice)

 A detailed daily announcement regarding street sweeping activities can be found here